 Witness an electrifying, Guinness record-holding experience that honors the great inventor, Nikola Tesla.
 Watch in amazement as the world’s most powerful, musical, bi-polar Tesla coil turns 240 volts into 200,000.
 Tesla Experience Shows are offered at 10:30 am, 12:30 pm, 2:30 pm, and 4:30 pm.
-Stop by the front desk for more details or to purchase tickets, $3 each with general admission.)
-We are currently offering abbreviated Tesla Shows with limited capacity at 11:00 am and 3:00 pm.
+Stop by the front desk for more details or to purchase tickets, $2 each with general admission.
+Click here to learn more.

 Create an endless display of various forms of topography with this mesmerizing augmented reality sandbox.
 Simply move the sand around to create different geographic formations.
 From mountains to valleys to river deltas to flood plains, watch the water flow and collect over various watersheds.
 Explore geography, geology, weather, and more!
-This exhibit is sponsored by Bank of Tennessee.
+This exhibit is sponsored by Cardinal Financial – Tuan Nguyen.

 Experience Newton’s Third Law of Motion while racing a friend to the finish line!
 Test out a pre-made vehicle, or combine different frames, gears, wheels, and mechanisms to make a unique creation.
 Explore the effects of varying the air pressure to achieve a different result with each race.